Bayard Tuckerman

-Bayard Tuckerman (2 July 1855 New York City - 20 October 1923) was a United States biographer and historian.
-He was the son of Lucius Tuckerman an iron manufacturer and Elizabeth Wolcott Gibbs Tuckerman.
+Bayard Tuckerman (July 2, 1855 – October 20, 1923) was a United States biographer and historian.

 Biography

+Bayard Tuckerman was born in New York City on July 2, 1855, the son of iron manufacturer Lucius Tuckerman and Elizabeth Wolcott Gibbs Tuckerman.

 He studied for two years in Neuchâtel, Switzerland, at the Pension Roulet, and later graduated from Harvard in 1878, and became a writer on historical and literary subjects.
-He lectured on English literature for Princeton University 1898-1907.
+He lectured on English literature for Princeton University from 1898 to 1907.
 He married Annie Osgood Smith in 1882; they had four children, among whom was Bayard Tuckerman Jr., a noted jockey.

+Bayard Tuckerman died at his home in Ipswich, Massachusetts on October 20, 1923.